ministryofjustice/CFO-CaseAssessmentTrackingSystem/README.md

 # Building and Tool Restore

-The project supports MSSQL and (for development and demo sites) Sqlite and in-memory.
+The project supports MSSQL and (for development and demo sites) in-memory.

-By convention the appsettings.Development json is configured to use sqlite.

 To use an in memory database (only good for development) alter the appsettings for use In-Memory database to true.
 This will override any other database settings.